 - What is a halal food cart?

 A halal food cart serves food that follows Islamic dietary laws, ensuring that all ingredients and cooking methods comply with halal guidelines.
-They often specialize in chicken over rice, gyros, and falafel.
+They often specialize in chicken over rice, gyros, and falafel. - Is any type of chicken halal?

 Not all chicken is halal.
-For chicken to be halal, it must be slaughtered according to Islamic laws, with specific rules on how the animal is killed and processed.
+For chicken to be halal, it must be slaughtered according to Islamic laws, with specific rules on how the animal is killed and processed. - What is halal white sauce made of?

 Halal white sauce is typically made from yoghurt, mayo, lemon juice, garlic, and spices.
-The exact ingredients can vary, but it’s known for its creamy, tangy flavour.
+The exact ingredients can vary, but it’s known for its creamy, tangy flavour. - Is halal chicken tough?

 Halal chicken is not inherently challenging.
 If cooked properly, it can be as tender and juicy as non-halal chicken.
 The texture depends on the cooking method and how the chicken is marinated.

-Eats' Halal Cart-Style Chicken
+Halal Cart-Style Chicken

 Equipment

-- Mixing bowls (for marinating chicken and preparing sauces)
+- Mixing Bowls (for marination and sauce)

-- Knife and cutting board (for chopping herbs and chicken)
+- Knife and cutting board

 Ingredients

-- 1 tsp honey
+- 1 tsp dried oregano

-- 1 tsp ground corriander
+- 1 tsp ground coriander

 - 1 tsp ground cumin